sjappig/simd-example/README.md

     jaripekkary@jaripekkary-Latitude-E7440:~/projects/simd-example$ ./simd-example --smartAvx2
     Cycles per convolution (averaged over 1743057 runs): 573.705

-However, instead of being happy of this result, it does not make sense; we should have similar results as the optimized version, as we use the same approach with same level of parallelization.
+However, the results do not make sense; we should have similar results as the optimized version, as we use the same approach with same level of parallelization.
 It turns out that the compiler does not know if the input and the output arrays will overlap, and it has to therefore produce assembly that is writing and reading from those arrays after each calculation step.

         #DEBUG_VALUE: naive:y <- $rax
         #DEBUG_VALUE: t <- 0